And what Aaron found there ...

-Latest in our series on living with Google Glass.
+Latest in our series our series on living with Google Glass .
 Aaron Kasten is a serial entrepreneur with a passion for bleeding-edge technology.
 He's the founder of AndroidSWAG and the Big Android BBQ, and his latest venture is Winklogic, an app developer focused on wearables.

 How Google Glass led to my latest business venture